The Most Delish is a meal kit that makes authentic Asian cooking approachable and fun through role-based instructions and unique flavors.

 For the most part, all of the items were easy to find.
 I typically shop at the Neighborhood Walmart that is only a mile up the street from me, but I ended up having to also run to HEB to get one last ingredient that Walmart didn’t carry, which was a daikon.
 I hadn’t ever even heard of a daikon before and had to look it up online.

 The other ingredient I had trouble getting the exact amount of was the meats.
-It’s suggested to get 1.5 pounds of beef chuck and 0.5 pounds of oxtail, but I could only find them both in packages of 2.25 pounds.
+It’s suggested to get 1.5 pounds of beef chuck and 0.5 pounds of oxtail.
+But I could only find them both in packages of 2.25 pounds.
 I bought those and froze the rest to use for another time.

 Overall, I only spent $16.51 for the groceries I needed.
 This does not include buying any cilantro or scallions from the list because I have those growing in my garden.
-Although those wouldn’t add much to the list since they can be found for a fairly cheap price.
+Although those wouldn’t add much to the bill since they can be found for a fairly cheap price.

-The kit is designed to have more than one chef in the kitchen, but at my house, it is oftentimes just me cooking, so I had to adjust for that when I prepped the meal.
+The kit is designed to have more than one chef in the kitchen.
+But at my house, it is oftentimes just me cooking, so I had to adjust for that when I prepped the meal.
 There are 4 “roles” included: the Prep Chef, the Spice Chef, the Broth Chef, and the Plate Chef.
-At some points they would all be working in the kitchen at the same time, at others, only one would be busy.
+At some points they would all be working in the kitchen at the same time.
+At others, only one would be busy.

 I started by laying out all four of the “chef” directions and separating which ingredients are used for each role.
 Since I was doing this myself, I needed to keep organized.